Environmental Engineer Visa Sponsorship Jobs in California

 Which companies sponsor visas for environmental engineers in California?

 Large engineering and environmental consulting firms are the most consistent sponsors.
-AECOM, Tetra Tech, Brown and Caldwell, Jacobs Engineering, and WSP USA have all filed H-1B petitions for environmental engineer roles in California.
+AECOM, Tetra Tech, Brown and Caldwell, Jacobs Engineering, and WSP USA have all filed H-1B visa petitions for environmental engineer roles in California.
 State agencies and utilities such as Pacific Gas and Electric also hire in this field, though sponsorship practices vary by employer and position.

 Which visa types are most common for environmental engineer roles in California?

 The H-1B is the most common visa for environmental engineers in California, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in environmental engineering, civil engineering, or a closely related field.
 Candidates with advanced degrees may also pursue EB-2 or EB-3 immigrant visa pathways through employer sponsorship.
-TN status is available for qualifying Canadian and Mexican nationals.
+TN visa status is available for qualifying Canadian and Mexican nationals.

 How to find environmental engineer visa sponsorship jobs in California?